LOADING ...

 blind justice, and there wasn't he could do about it, and the

-judge wasn't to look at the twenty seven eight-by-ten colour glossy
+judge wasn't going to look at the seven eight-by-ten colour glossy

-one explaining what each one was to be as evidence against us.
+one explaining what each one was to be used as against us.
 And

-They got a building down New York City, it's Whitehall Street,
+They got a building down New City, it's called Whitehall Street,

-you walk in, you get injected, inspected, detected, infected,
+where you in, you get injected, inspected, detected, infected,

 neglected and selected.
-I went down to get my physical one
+I down to get my physical examination one

-I looked and my best when I went in that morning. `Cause I wanted to
+I looked and felt my best when I went in that morning. `Cause I to

-look like the all-American kid from New City, man I wanted, I wanted
+look the all-American kid from New York City, man I wanted, I wanted

-to feel like the all-, I wanted to be the all American kid New York,
+to feel the all-, I wanted to be the all American kid from New York,

 kinds o' mean nasty ugly things.
-And I waked in and sat down and gave
+And I waked in and sat down and they

 me a of paper, said, "Kid, see the phsychiatrist, room 604."